So, you are thinking about doing a triathlon.

 Get the Gear!

 Now comes the fun part…coughing up the greenbacks!
 The first thing to determine is what do you currently possess regarding equipment, training aids, etc and what will you need to purchase?
+If your birthday or a holiday is coming up you can also add some great to your wish list, check out our top gifts for triathletes.
 Below is a basic list of those items necessary for training and competition in the sport of triathlon:

 The Swim Gear